VRobbins/vrobbins.github.io/content/en/home/about.md

 weight: 8
 ---

-Recent Mathematics graduate pursuing Software Development.
-With a background in Mathematics and Computing, I seek efficient and elegant solutions in Programming.
-I am experienced in Mathematics communication and deeply enjoy collaboration and teamwork.
+Recent Mathematics graduate and Software Developer.
+With a background in Math and Computing, I seek efficient and elegant solutions in Programming.
+I am experienced in STEM communication and deeply enjoy collaboration and teamwork.

 ### Education
 Mathematics B.S. with Specialization in Computing | UCLA | 2020